smaffulli/blog/_posts/2019-09-25-requests-and-limits.md

 ## About Kubecost

-We provide cost and capacity management tools purpose built for Kubernetes.
+[Kubecost](http://kubecost.com) provides cost and capacity management tools purpose built for Kubernetes.
 We help teams do Kubernetes chargeback and more.
-Reach out via email (team@kubecost), Slack or visit our website if you want to talk shop or learn more!
+Reach out via email (team@kubecost), [Slack](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) or visit [our website](http://kubecost.com) if you want to talk shop or learn more!

 A big thanks to all that have given us feedback and made contributions!